 In order to fish for salmon an angler needs either a tidal or a freshwater licence; in addition, in order to keep salmon the licence must have a Pacific Salmon Conservation (PSF) Stamp.
 The number of licences and stamps that can be sold is not restricted.
 Licence data show that the total number of licences and salmon stamps sold was relatively stable from 2001 to 2008 (Figure 4.2-1, below).
 Starting in 2008 there were several year over year drops in sales of licences to non-residents (i.e. anglers that did not reside in BC).
-Some of the drop was made up by increased sales to residents and the number of licences sold was relatively steady at the lower level until 2014.
+Some of the drop was made up by increased sales to residents and the total number of licences sold was relatively steady at the lower level until 2014.
 Sharp increases in the sale of licences to both residents and non-residents in the 2015/16 season resulted in the largest annual licence sales in at least 16 years.
-In the 2016/17 season, sales included over 331 thousand licences and 247 thousand salmon stamps.
+Licence sales have remained relatively stable since then.
+In the 2018/19 season, sales included almost 341 thousand licences and 256 thousand salmon stamps.
+Figures for 2019/20 are not yet available.